 Interview with The MG

-I crossed paths with a local talent the other day, the MG.
+Today on What On What’s Good with Jovin Tardif, I am here with the MG.
 The MG is a songwriter born and raised in Toronto, Canada.
 What I found fascinating about my new friend is how versatile he is.
 He sings, raps, plays guitar, drums, and so much more.
 He has been creating his whole life including hip hop tracks and metal music.
 The MG has toured around the world making music for bands, production work for other artists, television shows, theme songs and show intros.
 The MG has a new song This Time available everywhere on May 22nd.
 Let’s just say it’s a track you don’t want to miss.
 Check out a cinqque5tion interview below with the MG.

 1. Can we discuss the different types of instruments that you play?